Josh-IE/land-temperature-analysis/README.md

 **Database**

 Postgresql is used as the database.
-There are 2 scripts that run during the database setup that creates the database, the table and downloads the `GlobalLandTemperaturesByCity.csv` file.

 **Top N cities that have the highest monthly AverageTemperature**